Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Introduction

-The attempt to perform the largest calculation of the total energy including electron correlation to date is the simulation of BeH$_{2}$ using six qubits for the six-electron problem~\cite{Kandala:2017}.
-Note further that some of the authors of the present manuscript simulate a water molecule using a trapped-ion quantum computer.
+Progress is being made on these issues as hardware develops.
+The largest calculation of the total energy including electron correlation to date is the simulation of BeH$_{2}$ using six qubits for the six-electron problem~\cite{Kandala:2017}.
+Note further that some of the authors of the present manuscript simulated a water molecule on a trapped-ion quantum computer.
 Using a small number of electron configurations that are known to contribute significantly to the total energy of the molecule, the energy estimates obtained were within the widely used measure for chemical accuracy ($1.5936 \times 10^{-3}$ hartrees) when compared to classically simulated results~\cite{Nam:2019}.
-Other recent research~\cite{Arute:2020} reports the simulation of a 12-electron problem of a chain of 12 hydrogen atoms using 12 qubits, setting the record in terms of the largest number of qubits used for a chemistry simulation.
-However, in this last study, the energy of the molecular systems considered is calculated using the Hartree--Fock method, which does not take electron correlation into account.
+Other recent research~\cite{Arute:2020} simulated a chain of 12 hydrogen atoms using 12 qubits and the Hartree--Fock method.
+This is a system with 12 uncorrelated electrons and set the record in terms of the largest number of qubits used for a chemistry simulation.

-One promising direction for alleviating the limitations encountered by researchers in earlier studies is to leverage problem decomposition (PD) techniques.
-These techniques admit a more compact representation of a molecule, and, therefore, enable the explicit inclusion of more electrons in calculating correlation energies.
-Problem decomposition techniques decompose a given molecular system into small subsystems, without sacrificing the accuracy of the electronic structure simulation for a wide class of chemical systems~\cite{Collins:2015, Raghavachari:2015, Sun:2016, Neugebauer:2018}.
-They have the potential to substantially reduce the qubit count requirements for performing electronic structure simulations~\cite{Rubin:2016, Bauer:2016, Reiher:2017, Yamazaki:2018, Kuhn:2018, Gao:2019, mochizuki:2019, Verma:2020, Takeshita:2020}.
+To approach the simulation of larger molecules, problem decomposition techniques can be used to decompose a given molecular system into small subsystems, without sacrificing the accuracy of the electronic structure calculation for a wide class of chemical systems~\cite{Collins:2015, Raghavachari:2015, Sun:2016, Neugebauer:2018}.
+These techniques admit a more compact representation of a molecule, enabling the explicit inclusion of more electrons in calculating correlation energies.
+Although the amount of reduction in the computational cost and resulting accuracy is dependent on the problem decomposition algorithm and the system being studied, these techniques have the potential to substantially reduce the qubit count requirements in electronic structure simulations~\cite{Rubin:2016, Bauer:2016, Reiher:2017, Yamazaki:2018, Kuhn:2018, Gao:2019, mochizuki:2019, Verma:2020, Takeshita:2020}.